Carlos2002234/Automated-Threat-Hunting-with-Azure-Logic-Apps-and-Sentinel-/README.md

    | project DeviceName, TotalUniqueEncodedCommandsExecuted, UniqueExecutionsList
    | sort by TotalUniqueEncodedCommandsExecuted

-### Step 5: RDP into the VM
+### Step 5: Establish a remote connection to the Windows VM using RDP
 # Generate an Incident Using a Base64 Encoded PowerShell Command

-This guide explains how to generate an incident using a base64 encoded PowerShell command, which will trigger a detection rule in your monitoring system (e.g., Azure Sentinel).
+This guide explains how to generate an incident using a base64 encoded PowerShell command, which will trigger a analytic rule in your monitoring system (e.g., Azure Sentinel).

 ## Steps: